 “A person’s home—what it looks like, where it is, how it’s lived in—reveals more about him than anything else in the world,” says personality-packed New York interior designer and lifestyle expert Elaine Griffin.
 “Think about it: you change clothes every day; you eat a different food at every meal.
 But you head home to the same house night after night.
 Feed someone, change his evening.
 Change his clothes, impact his day.
 But change a person’s environment and you change his life.”

 “Stylewise, it’s important that your house reflects who you are: where you come from, where you’ve been, where you are and where you’re going.
-We want your home to be warm, we want it to be inviting, and we always want it to look like you—you’re the soul of every room in your house.”
+We want your home to be warm, we want it to be comfortable and inviting, and we always want it to look like you—you’re the soul of every room in your house.”

 “My work as a decorator aims to implement a refined version of the client’s own vision for his space, whatever the look, feeling, or style.
 Dictatorial design is a no–no–the decorator’s hand should enhance a client’s personality, never eclipse it.
 Whether classic or contemporary, minimalist mod or timeless antique, I’m about creating elegant, effortless-looking interiors that seem to have naturally evolved over time; warm, richly-textured rooms so delightfully inviting that one wishes to never leave them.”